gvwilson/sdxjs/src/data-table/index.md

 ### ASCII storage {.exercise}

-The original ASCII standard specified a 7-bit <span g="character_encoding">character encoding</span> for letters commonly used in English, and many data files still only use characters whose numeric codes are in the range 0--127.
+The original ASCII standard specified a 7-bit [% g character_encoding %]character encoding[% /g %] for letters commonly used in English, and many data files still only use characters whose numeric codes are in the range 0--127.

 1. Write a function that takes an array of single-letter strings